-We may visit you during the project period, or at the completion of your project, to review your compliance with the grant agreement.
-For large or complex projects, we may visit you after you finish your project.
+We may visit you during the project period, or at the completion of your project to review your compliance with the grant agreement.
 We will provide you with reasonable notice of any compliance visit.

 12.6.
 Record keeping

 We may also inspect the records you are required to keep under the grant agreement.